potassco/asprilo/docs/index.md

 # Experiments

-Information about our experiments with ASPRILO can be found [here](experiments.md).
+Information about our conducted experiments with ASPRILO can be found [here](experiments.md).